swanand09/php-iterator-pattern/README.md

 # salesfloor robotscript test

 ## Installation
--  Requirement: PHP 7, nginx, php-fpm, composer
+-  Requirement installation environment: PHP 7, composer
 -  do ```composer install ```
 - to run the application, do ``` php block-arranger.php ``` and follow commands instruction